shivamd20/docs/ref/hasura-microservices/notify/index.rst

 With Hasura-SMS-Gateway, you can turn your android phone into an SMS Provider for testing Hasura auth.
 The workflow is as follows:

 * Install the Hasura-SMS-Gateway app and login with Hasura.
-This will auto register your device with Hasura-SMS-Gateway.
+This will automatically register your device with Hasura-SMS-Gateway.
-* Once your device is registered, you can find your API key `here <https://dashboard.hasura-stg.hasura-app.io/settings>`_ .
+* Once your device is registered, you can find your API key at `Hasura Project Dashboard`_ .
 * Copy the API key in Notify while enabling Hasura-SMS-Gateway.
 * You are set.
 Everytime an OTP is to be sent, it will be sent through your android phone.